Shooting chest pains anxiety symptoms description:

 - The body’s muscles become tighter (stress hormones cause muscles to tighten).

-- The electrical activity in parts of the brain increases.
+- The electrical activity in the brain increases.

 - The nervous system behaves more involuntarily and erratic.